 Unusually for a new model, the Rogue is 38mm shorter and a smidge lower than its predecessor.
 The styling is familiar from the outgoing model through details like the gently sloping roofline and kicked-up C-pillar, but the front end is noticeably more squared-off than before.

-Every Rogue comes with a 2.5-litre direct-injection petrol 4-cylinder as standard.
+Every Rogue comes with a 2.5-litre petrol four-cylinder engine as standard.
 This relatively new engine brings small power and torque increases.
-An ePower hybrid is on the way in 2022 X-Trails but has yet to be confirmed for the Rogue.
-All-wheel drive features in 75% of Rogues sold in Canada, including our mid-range, SV-spec test car, but front-wheel drive is also available and likely to be a more popular choice among Australian buyers.
+An e-Power hybrid is on the way in 2022 X-Trails but has yet to be confirmed for the Rogue.
+All-wheel drive features in 75 per cent of Rogues sold in Canada, including our mid-range, SV-spec test car, but front-wheel drive is also available and likely to be a more popular choice among Australian buyers.